dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Everyday life is like programming, I guess.
-If you love something you can put beauty into it.
+  The physical world, including our bodies, is a response of the observer.
+We create our bodies as we create the experience of our world.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (939 days)
+## 🌟 Experiences (940 days)

 ### 🧮 Programming languages